sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

       }'
     ```

-3. Call your orders service in your browser again.
-The orders-service will return the order:
+3. Call your `orders-service` in your browser again.
+The `orders-service` will return the order:

     `[{"orderCode":"76272725","consignmentCode":"76272727","consignmentStatus":"PICKUP_COMPLETE"}]`

-    For a complete guide on how to run orders-service, see [kyma-project on GitHub](https://github.com/kyma-project/examples/blob/main/orders-service/README.md)
+    For a complete guide on how to run the `orders-service`, see [the example repository in GitHub](https://github.com/kyma-project/examples/blob/main/orders-service/README.md)

 Congratulations, you created and exposed your first microservice!